Welcome to MacroView Case and Matter 365

 - Close Microsoft Office applications (Outlook, Word, Excel and PowerPoint) and Adobe Reader.

-- Download the MacroView Case and Matter Client that corresponds with your version of Windows from the Downloads site.
+- Download the MacroView Case and Matter Client that corresponds with your version of Windows and SharePoint environment (eg SharePoint Online) from the Downloads site.
 The minimum software requirements for your computer are also listed on the Downloads site.

 - Double-click the downloaded file to start the MacroView Case and Matter Setup Wizard.